evilrobot-01/HoneyComb/README.md

 Insert the USB disk and then list the disks to determine the identifier, in my case it was /dev/sdg:

-    fdisk -l
+    lsblk -o NAME,PATH

 Next we will set up the required partitions:

+    pacman -S gptfdisk
-    fdisk /dev/sdX
+    gdisk /dev/sdX

-Type o to purge any partitions, then p to check that they have been cleared.
-To create the boot partition, type n for a new partition, p for primary, 1 for first partition, enter to accept default first sector and then +260M for last.
-Then type t and then c to set the partition as W95 FAT32 (LBA).
+Type o to clear out any partitions, then p to check that they have been cleared.
+To create the boot partition, type n for a new partition, 1 for first partition, enter to accept default first sector and then +260M for last.
+Then enter ef00 for the EFI system partition.

-    o   p   n   p   1   ENTER   +260M t   c
+    o   p   n   1   ENTER   +260M
+    ef00

-To create the root partition, type n for a new partition, p for primary, 2 for second partition, enter to accept default first sector and enter again for last.
+To create the root partition, type n for a new partition, 2 for second partition, enter to accept default first sector and enter again for last.
+Press enter again to accept the default linux filesystem.

-    n   p   2   ENTER   ENTER
+    n   2   ENTER   ENTER   ENTER

 Finally write the changes and exit by pressing w.